yluestc/derain/README.md

-# Rethinking Image Deraining via Rain Streaks and Vapors
+# ECCV2020: Rethinking Image Deraining via Rain Streaks and Vapors

-This is an implementation of the ASV-Joint model proposed in the paper ([Rethinking Image Deraining via Rain Streaks and Vapors](https://arxiv.org/pdf/2008.00823.pdf)) with PyTorch
+This is an implementation of the ASV-Joint model proposed in the ECCV 2020 paper ([Rethinking Image Deraining via Rain Streaks and Vapors](https://arxiv.org/pdf/2008.00823.pdf)) with PyTorch